flusio/Flus/docs/assets.md

 # How are the assets bundled

 I use [Parcel](https://parceljs.org/) to bundle the assets.
-Be aware I use the version 2 which is still [in alpha version](https://github.com/parcel-bundler/parcel/issues/3377).
+Be aware I use the version 2 which is still in beta version.
 I really like Parcel, but unfortunately version 1 is buggy with the setup I want…

 Either if you started Parcel via docker-compose or NPM, it will look at two
 files: [`src/assets/stylesheets/application.css`](/src/assets/stylesheets/application.css)